yihzo/Problem-6-24/README.md

+DO NOT MAKE ANY CHANGES IN THE MASTER BRANCH!
+MASTER WILL ONLY BE USED AS PRESERVING THE LATEST WORKING ITERATION OF THE FUNCTION.
+USE THE WORKBENCHES TO CREATE AND EDIT YOUR CODE AND REQUEST A PULL WHEN YOU FEEL CONFIDENT IN THE FUNCTIONABILITY OF THE CODE.
+-

 -Rumia:
--  int main(), Final Function
+int main(), Final Function
--

 -Atsina:
--  Functions 1, 2, 8
+Functions 1, 2, 8
--

 -Satinder:
--  Functions 5, 7, 9
+Functions 5, 7, 9
--

 -Daniel:
--  Functions 3, 4, 6
+Functions 3, 4, 6
--
--guys do your flipping work